 The Russell Sage Foundation's Visiting Scholars Program provides a unique opportunity for select scholars in the social, economic and behavioral sciences to pursue their research and writing while in residence at the Foundation’s New York headquarters.
 Research carried out by Visiting Scholars constitutes an important part of the Foundation’s ongoing effort to analyze and understand the complex and shifting nature of social and economic life in the United States.
 While Visiting Scholars typically work on projects related to the Foundation’s current programs, a few scholars whose research falls outside these areas are occasionally invited as well.
 Descriptions of our prior Visiting Scholar classes along with summaries of their projects attest to the diversity of scholars, disciplines and projects selected.

 The Foundation annually awards up to 17 residential fellowships to select scholars in the social sciences who are at least several years beyond the Ph.D.
 Visiting Scholar positions begin September 1st and ordinarily run through June 30th.
 Scholars are provided with an office at the Foundation, research assistance, computer and library facilities, and supplemental salary support of up to 50 percent of their academic year salary when unavailable from other sources (up to a maximum of $125,000 for the full academic year, or up to a maximum of $62,500 for a half year).
-Only early career scholars within 7 years of completing a PhD, whose home institution does not provide sabbatical within the first 7 years, may request more than 50% of their current academic salary (up to a maximum of $125,000) when their employer does not provide sabbaticals to empoyees in these categories and when funds from other sources are not available: (1) Tenure track faculty within 7 years of having completed a PhD (excluding time off for parental leave); (2) Scholars in non-tenure track research positions (excluding post-doctoral fellows); (3) Researchers at non-profit organizations/government agencies.
+The following people may request more than 50% of their current academic salary (up to a maximum of $125,000) when their employer does not provide sabbaticals to empoyees in these categories and when funds from other sources are not available: (1) Tenure track faculty within 7 years of having completed a PhD (excluding time off for parental leave); (2) Scholars in non-tenure track research positions (excluding post-doctoral fellows); (3) Researchers at non-profit organizations/government agencies.
 Child care subsidies are also available.
 Scholars who reside outside the greater New York City area are also provided with a partially-subsidized apartment near the Foundation offices.
 Because this is a residential fellowship that requires significant Foundation resources, scholars are expected to be in residence at the Foundation throughout the scholar year.